 The Chris Klug Foundation is committed to operating to the highest standards of accountability.

 WHAT WE DO

-The Chris Klug Foundation seeks to inspire people to register to be organ donors and to give inspiration and hope to those who are on the waitlist or have already received a transplant.
+The Chris Klug Foundation seeks to inspire people to register as organ donors and to provide hope and inspiration to those who are on the transplant waitlist or have already received an organ transplant.

-The Chris Klug Foundation educates people from across the United States about the importance of registering to be an organ donor.
+The Chris Klug Foundation educates people across the United States about the importance of organ and tissue donation.
 We reach people from 9-90 years old through our events, educational curriculum, and volunteer opportunities.

-The Chris Klug Foundation educates and inspires people across the United States to REGISTER to become an organ donor and to help save lives.
+The Chris Klug Foundation educates and inspires people across the United States to REGISTER as an organ donor and help save lives.